BabylonJS/OldDocumentationSite/content/exporters/3DSMax/3DSMax.md

 To ensure that bones are correctly exported, you have to use the Skin modifier.
 Skin should be positioned at origin.
 [More info here](http://doc.babylonjs.com/exporters/Bones_influences_per_vertex)

+## Physical materials

+In 3DS MAX, metallic and roughness are split in 2 textures.
+When exporting to babylon, those maps are combined together.
+The process is mimic from glTF.
+[More info here](https://doc.babylonjs.com/exporters/3DSMax_to_glTF#pbr-materials)

 ## Texture transparency

 Babylon supports PNG, DDS and TGA formats for texture transparency.
 You can choose to include the transparency directly in your diffuse texture, or create an opacity map.
 Here are the options to check if you want to have transparency on your diffuse texture: